How to Knit in a Circle to Join Knitting in the Round

 - Position your needles so the working yarn (attached to the yarn ball) is coming from the right-hand needle.
 The yarn tail is on the left.

 - Bring your needle points together.

 - Insert the right needle tip into the first stitch on your left-hand needle and knit it.
-When you slide the stitch to the right needle it will form a connection between the first and last stitches.
+This is the first stitch of the round.
+When you slide the stitch to the right hand needle it will form a connection between the first and last stitches.
 You have joined in the round.

-- When you get back to the first stitch you knit, place a stitch marker, or use the yarn tail to note the stitch at the beginning of the round.
+- When you get back to the first stitch you knit, place a stitch marker, or use the yarn tail end to note the first stitch at the beginning of the round.